anebz/cloud/Accreditations/az_ai_102.md

 * If sentences are negative + neutral -> negative
 * If sentences are positive + negative -> mixed

+Max character count that can be sent to the service in each document: 5120 characters.
+Max amount of documents: 1000 documents.

 ### Named entity recognition

 In the code: